Automattic/jetpack/readme.txt

 Requires at least: 4.7
 Tested up to: 4.9

-The one plugin you need for stats, related posts, search engine optimization, social sharing, protection, backups, speed, and email list management.
+The one plugin you need for stats, related posts, search engine optimization, Elasticsearch-powered search, social sharing, protection, backups, speed, and email list management.

 == Description ==